iatal/iatal.github.io/_pages/about.md

 I then obtained a Long-term research fellowship (2018-2024) at the Learning Planet Institute (formerly CRI-Paris), where I created and coordinated the [Profs-Chercheurs programme](https://profschercheurs.org).
 Profs-Chercheurs is a programme based on citizen science and collective intelligence to support educators in tackling common professional challenges, through the use of research methods and a dedicated collaborative platform.

 Since December 2024 I joined LaRAC to lead a critical analysis of the way meta-analyses are undertaken in education, with a particular interest in how meta-analyses take (or not) into account the heterogeneity of studies when aggregating their results.

+Furthermore, I am also

+- Since 2019: Member of the Ethics committee for educational data from the French National Education Ministry.
+[More info here](https://www.education.gouv.fr/le-comite-d-ethique-pour-les-donnees-d-education-12146).
+- Since 2020: Member of the Editorial board of the Jounal of Clinical Epidemiology.
+[More info here](https://www.jclinepi.com/content/edboard)